 During his visit to the facility, Councillor Brett Herron, Mayoral Committee Member for Transport and Urban Development, saw first-hand how the insects are collected and packaged, ready for their next mission.

 ‘This visit to the insect-rearing facility has been most fascinating.
 In order to rear the agents, our team actually grows the plant which the agents are intended for.
 The aquatic invasive plants are grown in the artificial ponds at our facility and this is also where the agents grow and complete their life-cycle.
 The agents are then collected them from these ponds when they are ready to be released on their mission,’ said Councillor Herron.

 Each of the insects are physically counted and then placed in plastic containers.
 Within hours they are transported and released on the specific invasive plant.

 Generally, the insects are released every two weeks.
 The number of insects that are released depends on the size of the mission field.
 Successes in the field depends on the season and other activities that may be taking place in the area.

 ‘When the conditions are right and the optimal number of agents are released onto the invasive plant, it can take only a few days for the agents to start establishing on site.
 Once they have ‘set up camp’, it could take weeks for the agents to destroy the plant, depending on the size of the area that needs to be covered.
 It is important to note that, after the agents have been released, they also continue to propagate and complete their life-cycle.
 Their offspring also continue to destroy the targeted invasive plant until the whole invasive plant has been destroyed and then their life-cycle comes to an end,’ said Councillor Herron.

 The Westlake river, which was previously choked with kariba weed, is an example of a mission accomplished.
-Please see the before and after photographs above.

 Biological control is increasingly becoming a cost-effective method of control in the war against infestations of invasive aquatic weeds and prickly pear.